ErikJSchmidt/DSGVO_handler/README.md

 For a more detailed description of the project please refer to the [project report](DsgvoAssistantProjectReport.pdf).
 The slides of the [mid-term presentation](DSGVO_handler.pdf) were used to present the POC phase of this project and can help too.

+# Setup
+To repeat the dataset creation with the notebooks in POC/dev\_dataset\_creation the pretrained language detection model from FastText needs to be downloaed from https://fasttext.cc/docs/en/language-identification.html and put into the folder POC/dev\_dataset\_creation/pretrained\_language\_detection\_model

 # Copyright and Licensing